 \subsection{Comparison of DNN2GP Uncertainty}

 In this section, we visualize the quality of the uncertainty of the GP obtained with our DNN2GP approach on a simple regression task.
 To approximate predicitive uncertainty for our approach, we use the method described in Appendix~\ref{app:post_pred}.
 We use both Laplace and VI approximations, referred to as `DNN2GP-Laplace' and `DNN2GP-VI', respectively.
-We compare it to the uncertainty obtained by using the MC approximation in DNN (referred to as `DNN-Laplace' and `DNN-VI').
-We also compare to a standard GP regression model with a RBF kernel (refer to as `GP-RBF'), whose kernel hyperparameters are chosen by optimizing the GP marginal likelihood.
+We compare it to the uncertainty obtained using an MC approximation in the DNN (referred to as `DNN-Laplace' and `DNN-VI').
+We also compare to a standard GP regression model with an RBF kernel (refer to as `GP-RBF'), whose kernel hyperparameters are chosen by optimizing the GP marginal likelihood.

 We consider a version of the Snelson dataset \cite{Snelson} where, to assess the `in-between' uncertainty, we remove the data points between $x=1.5$ and $x=3$.
 We use a single hidden-layer MLP with 32 units and sigmoidal transfer function.
 Fig.~\ref{fig:Snelson} shows the results for Laplace (left) and VI (right) approximation.
 For Laplace, we use Adam~\citep{kingma2014adam}, and, for VI, we use VOGN~\citep{khan2018fast}.
 The uncertainty provided by DNN2GP is bigger than the other methods wherever the data is not observed.
-In our approach, the spread is more for VI than for Laplace.